NREL/nsrdb/nsrdb/data_model/README.md

 ### Albedo
 The surface albedo dataset is a measure of the ground reflectivity.
-The albedo parameters is comprised of a slow-changing land-based albedo parameter from the [MODIS Dataset](https://modis.gsfc.nasa.gov/data/dataprod/mod43.php), and the daily [IMS Snow Dataset](https://nsidc.org/data/g02156).
+The albedo parameter is comprised of a slow-changing land-based albedo parameter from the [MODIS Dataset](https://modis.gsfc.nasa.gov/data/dataprod/mod43.php), and the daily [IMS Snow Dataset](https://nsidc.org/data/g02156).
 Both datasets are available at a high spatial resolution close to the final NSRDB resolution, so no spatial interpolation is required.